 Our academic programs are established to prepare graduates of the programs to enter the counseling profession.
+Courses include a variety of instructional methods including didactic instruction, group discussions, experiential activities, and service learning opportunities.
 The term profession in this context means an occupation or career for which there is a known body of knowledge, both theoretical and research, an identified set of appropriate skills, and a set of behavioral standards adhered to by members of the profession.